jsinnovco/custom-multi-agent/README.md

  <br/>To ensure sufficient quota is available in your subscription, please follow [quota check instructions guide](./docs/quota_check.md) before you deploy the solution.

 <br/>
-After you are done provisioning the new environment (takes about 10 mins), you should be able to go to the Azure Portal (https://portal.azure.com), go to the App Service deployed and click 'Browse'.
+After you are done provisioning the new environment (takes about 10 mins), you should be able to go to the [**Azure Portal**](https://portal.azure.com), go to the **App Service** deployed and click 'Browse'.
 This should open up a window like the image below.

-NOTE: When you first auto-provision the environment, it only deploys the base from this repo: https://github.com/microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator which means no custom agents yet.
+NOTE: When you first auto-provision the environment, it only deploys the base from this [**original repo**](https://github.com/microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator) which means no custom agents yet.

 STOP!!
-Before you start playing with the application, go to the AI Foundry service (also automatically deployed for you), open the service in AI Foundry portal (https://ai.azure.com) and then click on 'Agents' tab.
+Before you start playing with the application, go to the AI Foundry service (also automatically deployed for you), open the service in [**AI Foundry portal**](https://ai.azure.com) and then click on 'Agents' tab.
 It should have created a base agent for you.

 <p align="center">
 <img src="./docs/images/readme/app-first-run.png" width="80%" style="display: block; margin: auto;" />